PhilipThomas6w/dotNETDeveloper/week1/Week1RevisionNotes/Week1_RevisionNotes.md

 <br>

-### What is Gherkin script?
+### What is a Gherkin script?

-A _Gherkin script_ is a plaint-text specification language used in _Behaviour Driven Development (BDD)_ to write software acceptance tests.
+A _Gherkin script_ is a plain-text specification language used in _Behaviour Driven Development (BDD)_ to write software acceptance tests.
 It uses a syntax that is simple to read and write for both technical and non-technical stakeholders alike.
 Test cases, or scenarios, are described in terms of preconditions, actions, and results using specific _keywords_, namely `Given`, `And`, `When`, and `Then`.
 For example:

 ```gherkin
 Scenario: Login with valid credentials